 To be eligible to hold this licence, it is a requirement that:

-Apply for a wine and beer producer's licence
+Apply for a producer's licence

 The type of licence you apply for depends on your circumstances and business operations.